 Mind you, one or two things have changed since it opened its doors in the 18th century…

 - Founded in 1752 by Emperor Franz I

 - See also: Zoo overview | Historical photos of Vienna

-The zoo traces its official history back to Franz I, husband of Empress Maria Theresa, who established a private menagerie at Schönbrunn in 1752.
+The zoo traces its official history back to the husband of Empress Maria Theresa; Emperor Franz I established a private menagerie at Schönbrunn in 1752.

 (Emperor Franz I)

-The amply-wigged Franz was a progressive thinker (for the times), known particularly for his interest in science and nature.
+The amply-wigged Franz was an open-minded progressive thinker (for the times), known particularly for his interest in science and nature.
 For example, his natural history collections provided the foundation for Vienna’s Natural History Museum.

 The Schönbrunn menagerie featured a circular design, radiating out from a central pavilion built in 1759.
 This layout can still be seen today in the southeast part of the modern zoo, just behind the main entrance.
-That original baroque pavilion still exists and now houses a restaurant:
+The original Baroque pavilion now houses a restaurant:

 (The baroque pavilion built in 1759)

-Franz I’s menagerie wasn’t the first time the Schönbrunn grounds were used for animal husbandry.
-When Maximilian II first bought the property for the Habsburgs in the late 16th century, he converted the existing buildings into a hunting lodge.
+Franz I’s menagerie wasn’t the first time the Schönbrunn grounds had an animal connection.
+When Emperor Maximilian II first bought the property for the Habsburgs in the late 16th century, he converted the existing buildings into a hunting lodge.